npoxopob/ultima_online_shops_hunter/README.md

 This project was made for [UO Outlands](https://uooutlands.com/) shard
 ### How to upload data to database
-If you have same data-format like in result.csv and mapping.csv, you can upload it from managment command
+If you have same data-format like in result.csv and mapping.csv, you can upload data to database with managment command
 ```bash
 $ python manage.py update_db